endii17/SQL_Bicycle_Manufacturer_Exploring/README.md

 ## 1. Introduction
+- The AdventureWorks dataset is stored in a public Google BigQuery dataset.
+This dataset contains information about online transaction processing scenarios for a fictitious bicycle manufacturer (Adventure Works Cycles).
+Scenarios include Manufacturing, Sales, Purchasing, Product Management, Contact Management, and Human Resources.

+- Based on the AdventureWorks dataset, the author perform queries to analyze data about 3 departments: Sales, Production and Purchasing

+- To query and work with this dataset, the author uses the Google BigQuery tool to write and execute SQL queries.

 ## 2. Goals
+- Overview of sales activity
+- Retention Rate of Customers by Co-hort analysis
+- Stock analysis
+- Orders analysis

 ## 3. Import raw data
 The AdventureWorks dataset is stored in a public Google BigQuery dataset.
 To access the dataset, follow these steps: